nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 Assert risk after performing a DLE procedure
   The controller could assert when receiving a packet with a CRC error on LE Coded PHY after performing a DLE procedure where RX Octets is changed to a value above 140.

-.. rst-class:: v1-1-0 v1-0-0

-Assert when using HCI LE Set Extended Advertising Parameters The controller will assert when setting secondary PHY to 0 when using HCI LE Set Extended Advertising Parameters and the advertising type is set to legacy advertising.

-.. rst-class:: v1-1-0 v1-0-0

-HCI issues with duplicate filtering
-  HCI LE Set Extended Scan Enable returns `UNSUPPORTED_FEATURE` when duplicate filtering is enabled.

-.. rst-class:: v1-1-0 v1-0-0

-HCI issues with `secondary_max_skip`
-  HCI LE Set Advertising Parameters returns `UNSUPPORTED_FEATURE` when `secondary_max_skip` is set to a non-zero value.

 .. rst-class:: v1-0-0